The Simulator: Understanding Adaptive Sampling in the Moderate-Confidence Regime: Preliminaries

 is feasible for Equation~\ref{OracleBound1} which means that the optimal number of samples predicted by Equation~\ref{OracleBound1} is no more than $\sum_a \tau_a = \tau_{a^*} = O(\log(1/\delta))$.
 But this predicted sample complexity doesn't depend on the number of arms!

 So how how hard is the simplex really?
-To adress this question, we prove the first lower bound in the literature which, to the author's knowledge~\footnote{while this manuscript was on one of it's authors websites, the same result was obtained independently by~\cite{1702.03605}}, accurately characterizes the complexity a strictly easier problem: when the means are known up to a permutation.
+To address this question, we prove the first lower bound in the literature which, to the author's knowledge~\footnote{Before publication this work, but after a preprint was available online, this result was obtained independently by~\cite{1702.03605}}, accurately characterizes the complexity a strictly easier problem: when the means are known up to a permutation.
 Because the theorem holds when the measures are known up to a permutation, it also holds in the more general setting when the measures satisfy any permutation-invariant constraints, including when \textbf{a)} the means lie on the simplex \textbf{b)} the means lie in an $l_p$ ball or \textbf{c)} the vector $\mu_{(1)} \ge \mu_{(2)} \ge \dots \mu_{(n)}$ of sorted means satisfy arbitrary constraints (e.g. weighted $l_p$ constraints on the sorted means \citep{bogdan2013statistical}).